grantcarthew/notes-google-cloud-architect/Storage/Cloud Storage.md

 Creating a Bucket as either Nearline or Coldline will set its location type to Multi-Regional.

-## Access Control Lists (ACLs)
+## Access Control

+* IAM - Broad control but not fine-grained control over object in Buckets.
-* Supports Owner, Writer, and Reader permissions.
+* ACLs - Control access to individual object on Buckets.
+Supports Owner, Writer, and Reader permissions.
-* Use a Signed URL to use time-limited access with specific operations (GET/PUT/DELETE/POST).
+* Signed URL - Time-limited access with specific operations (GET/PUT/DELETE/POST).
+* Signed Policy Documents - Greater control over size, content type, and other upload characteristics than signed URLs.
+* Firebase Security Rules - ABAC.

 ## Object Transfer